-Many teens suffer from rough, red pimples of the outer sides of their arms, and some teens may even have the same "rash" on their thighs.
+Many teens suffer from rough, red pimples on the outer sides of their arms, and some may even have the same "rash" on their thighs.

 Is keratosis pilaris hereditary?